Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 Selecting the right shaft for your golf game is critical for optimal performance.
 The proper shaft can positively impact launch conditions and overall accuracy.

 Shafts typically are made from graphite or steel with the former being lighter and potentially aiding in faster swing speeds.
-The shaft flex corresponds to swing speed and affects the trajectory.
+The shaft flex corresponds to swing speed and affects the trajectory and ball flight.

 Beginners often benefit from lighter graphite shafts that offer more flex, while seasoned players may prefer the precision of stiffer steel shafts suited for more powerful swings.